lighterio/ltl/README.md

 * **Client-side:** use `window['FILTER_NAME']`
 * **Server-side:** use `require('FILTER_NAME')`

-A filter must have a function named `compile` or `parse` which accepts a context and returns a string, or it can be such a function itself.
+A filter must have a function named `compile` or `parse` which accepts a state and returns a string, or it can be such a function itself.

 ### Comments